Jacob the Liar: Plot summary

 Jacob is now forced to become creative in order to maintain the lie.
 Now that the neighbors believe he has a radio, he has to provide new items of fictional news each day in order to help maintain the peace and hope, and prevent despair from returning to the ghetto.
-Striving to propagate some real news, he decides to steal a newspaper from an "Aryan water closet", which Jews are strictly prohibited from entering.
+Striving to propagate some real news, he decides to steal a torn up newspaper used as toilet paper from an "Aryan water closet", which Jews are strictly prohibited from entering.
 While he is in it, a nervous guard comes close to the toilet but Jacob's friend Kowalsky distracts the watchman's attention by knocking over boxes and saves Jacob's life.

-The next day Herschel Schtamm, a usually fearful and timid man, hears the voices of deportees coming out of a wagon.
-Intent on giving them hope by telling them the news, he gathers his courage and approaches the wagon but is seen and shot by a watchman.
+The next day Herschel Schtamm, a usually fearful and timid man, while working at the rail yard hears voices of deportees coming out of a wagon.
+Intent on giving them hope by telling them the news of impending salvation he gathers his courage and approaches the wagon but is seen and shot by a watchman.

 Jacob feels responsible for Schtamm's death.
 He comes home to find Lina looking for the radio while he was gone.
 He tells her to stay out of his room but realizes that hearing the radio will give her much needed hope.
 From another room where Lina can not see him, Jacob imitates the sounds of a radio-show, emulating the voice of Winston Churchill, telling her the metaphorical story of a princess who became ill because nobody could provide her a cloud.
 The princess was cured when a gardener brought her a cloud made out of cotton wool, because she thought in reality that was what clouds were.
 It implicates the question of authentic versus perceived need, and of course the question about the imagined world created by the lies of Jacob inside the ghetto.
 Just as the princess became healthy after she received the "fake" cloud, the hope of the Jews is inspired by artificial truth.

 Over time, the lie becomes cumbersome and inconvenient to Jacob, and the attention tedious.
 He pretends that the radio is becoming defective but is still swamped by people who are either begging for news, inculpating him, or pretending friendship to get access to the news.
 Jacob cannot stand this pressure and in a moment of weakness confesses everything to Kowalsky, who reassures him that he understands everything and would have acted exactly in the same way, and that Kowalsky will not bother Jacob again with any questions.